kyolebu/CS506-Project/analysis/earnings/tien-midterm-report.md

 ![image](https://github.com/user-attachments/assets/bca15919-2aba-45c4-b6eb-804b0e66f873)
 **Takeaways**
 - BPD has the strongest increasing trend overall and in overtime pay.
+- BPP overtime pay amount and rate of increase are also the largest.

 ## Future Work
 - Identifying which overtime events consume the most budget (e.g., court appearances, holidays, Christmas, etc.).
 Identify other relevant aspects of BPD budget allocation that also see a strong increase (retro pay, etc.) and compare them to other departments.